Muneiahtellakula/android_development/roomdb.md

 * Storage options for Android
 * SQL vs. No-SQL
 * Room Library basics
-* Using the Room Library to build a notepad app
+* Using the Room Library to build a app

 #### Introduction to Android storage mechanisms
 **Core data storage mechanisms**